-The Complaint brings forth claims for violations of the Securities Exchange Act of 1934 against FibroGen, Inc. (“Fibrogen” or the “Company”), a biopharmaceutical company, and certain of its senior executives.
-The Complaint alleges, among other things, that throughout the Class Period, Defendants made materially false and misleading statements and omissions regarding the efficacy and safety of the Company’s single most important drug, Roxadustat, an oral treatment for anemia in patients with chronic kidney disease (“CKD”).
-Defendants repeatedly represented to investors that Roxadustat’s “robust,” “outstanding” and “extremely clean” Phase 3 clinical trial data demonstrated that the drug had in fact met specified objectives, and that on the strength of this very data, Roxadustat’s prospects for receiving FDA approval were “highly compelling,” particularly in the all-important segments of patients who have just begun dialysis (“incident dialysis” patients) or who have not yet started dialysis (non-dialysis or “NDD” patients).
+The complaint brings forth claims for violations of the Securities Exchange Act of 1934 against FibroGen, Inc. (“Fibrogen” or the “Company”), a biopharmaceutical company, and certain of its senior executives (collectively, “Defendants”).
+The complaint alleges, among other things, that throughout the Class Period, Defendants made materially false and misleading statements and omissions regarding the efficacy and safety of the Company’s single-most important drug, Roxadustat, an oral treatment for anemia in patients with chronic kidney disease (“CKD”).
+Defendants repeatedly represented to investors that Roxadustat’s “robust,” “outstanding,” and “extremely clean” Phase 3 clinical trial data demonstrated that the drug had in fact met specified objectives, and that on the strength of this very data, Roxadustat’s prospects for receiving FDA approval were “highly compelling,” particularly in the all-important segments of patients who have just begun dialysis (“incident dialysis” patients) or who have not yet started dialysis (non-dialysis or “NDD” patients).
 However, as Defendants themselves would ultimately be forced to admit, their Class Period statements were demonstrably false.

 On March 1, 2021, Defendants’ fraud began to unravel.
 On that day, FibroGen shocked investors by announcing that the FDA would hold an Advisory Committee (“AdCom”) meeting to review Roxadustat’s new-drug-application (“NDA”)—a surprising setback that late in the FDA approval timeline.
 On this news, FibroGen’s stock price fell $16.18 per share, or over 32%, to close at $34.35 per share.